Run & Gun vs. Stay & PlayRun & Gun vs. Stay & Play

 Availability of cover is another key factor in Nixon's choice of game plans.
 "On any lake that has vegetation, you are more apt to find areas with schools of big fish or numbers of fish where you can concentrate on areas better," he advises.
 "If there is scattered cover it makes it really difficult so you just have to go fish as much of it as you can in a given day."

-Concentrating on a couple of areas was the key to Nixon's success in his FLW Tour victory at the Forrest Wood Open on Lake St. Clair.
+Concentrating on a couple of areas was the key to Nixon's success in a recent FLW Tour victory.
 "I really had the fish locked up in two or three areas," Nixon says.
 "It was different patterns, but it was basically the same water depth of 2 ½ to 3 feet deep."
 Earlier in the week, Nixon caught smallmouth on tube baits along the bottom, but when the fishing pressure decreased and the wind calmed down in the final round, he worked the same areas with topwater lures and soft plastic jerkbaits to catch his winning stringer.

 Area Milk Runs